huseynickishiyev/nick-vs-r00t/README.md

-# nick-vs-r00t
+# Pong Game - Python

-Pong game written in Python using turtle.Turtle()
+### This is a Pong Game written in Python using turtle library.
+### You can download and run the .py file to play the game.